Guyana Food Guide

 Metemgee

-Metemgee is a hearty, flavorful soup with African roots.
-It features dumplings made from cassava flour, plantains, and other ground provisions.
-The dumplings are simmered in a rich, coconut milk-based broth, often seasoned with onions, garlic, and hot peppers.
-Variations may include meat or fish, adding depth and complexity to the dish.
-Metemgee is a comforting and satisfying meal, often enjoyed during celebrations and special occasions.
+Metemgee is a filling soup with African roots.
+Dumplings made from cassava flour go in alongside plantains and other ground provisions, all simmered in a coconut milk broth seasoned with onions, garlic, and hot peppers.
+Some versions add meat or fish.
+It's comfort food, and it tends to come out for celebrations and special occasions.

 Pholourie